Maksim Dunayevsky: Personal life

 Maksim Dunayevsky was married seven times.
-Wives: Natalya Leonova, Regina Temirbulatova, Elena Dunayevskaya, Natalya Andrejchenko (actress), Olga Danilova (fashion model), Olga Sheronova, Marina Rozhdestvenskaya (born November 11, 1972).
+Wives: Natalya Leonova, Regina Temirbulatova, Elena Dunayevskaya, Natalya Andrejchenko (actress), Olga Danilova (fashion model), Olga Sheronova, Marina Rozhdestvenskaya (b.
+November 11, 1972).

-The son from a marriage with actress Natalya Andrejchenko, Dmitry (born 1982), lives in Switzerland.
+The son from a marriage with actress Natalya Andrejchenko, Dmitry (b.
+1982), lives in Switzerland.

 Daughter Alina (born 1983) from Nina Spada - philologist, translator from foreign languages and writer (in June 2018 she published a book of autobiographical content "Wide open with my soul.
 Maksim Dunayevsky in my life").
 Alina has been living in France since the age of four, where she organized her own rock group "Markize".
 Author-composer-performer of her songs in the style of pop-rock, has recorded and released several music albums, video clips and singles.

 In 2002, the seventh wife of the composer Marina Rozhdestvenskaya gave birth to a daughter, Polina.
 Dunayevsky did not adopt the eldest daughter of Rozhdestvenskaya Maria (born 1995), but allowed her to take his surname.

 Since 2019, 75-year-old Dunayevsky has a new relationship with musicologist Alla Novoselova.
 The composer has an apartment in Moscow and a country house in Alabino.